 Lenders rely on licensed home appraisers to determine a home’s “official” value.
 Appraisers are trained professionals who certify the value of homes for lenders, generating standard reports called appraisals.
 If you’re purchasing a home, the appraisal protects you from overpaying for a property.

-Sometimes, though, an appraiser finds the value of a property to be less than what’s need to "make the deal go".
+Sometimes, an appraiser finds the value of a property to be less than what’s need to make your purchase or refinance work.

 With a home purchase, this may mean that the home appraises for less than the home’s contracted purchase price.
 On a refinance loan, it may mean that the home appears to have insufficient equity to meet mortgage standards.

-Appraisers are professionals and trained.
+Appraisers are professionals and trained and licensed.
 It’s their job to provide objective valuations of real property.

-In order to assign a value to a given home, appraisers use a combination of public and private information available about a property; and information gathered from you, the party to the transaction.
+In order to assign a value to a given home, appraisers use a combination of public and private information.
+Including information from the homeowner.

 Despite using standard procedures and formulas to find a home’s value, an appraisal is still somewhat subjective; the appraiser’s opinion plays big role.

-There are four ways by which an appraiser’s opinion can affect your home valuation.
-Each is grounds for an appeal, if you’re able to provide support to an argument.
+There are four ways in which an appraiser’s opinion can affect your home valuation.
+Each is grounds for an appeal, if you’re able to support your argument.

-If your loan is a VA loan, you can submit a VA "reconsideration of value" request.
+If your loan is a VA loan, you can submit a VA [post-link post=“11984” linktext="“reconsideration of value”"] request.
 For everyone else, the advice below should be of help.